-Crispy around the edges, light and doughy in the middle, and with a genius honeycomb-like surface that allows it to hold all manner of delectable goodness, the waffle is a certified hall-of-famer in the pantheon of sweet treats.
+Crispy around the edges, light and doughy in the middle, and with a genius honeycomb-like surface that allows it to hold all manner of delectable goodness, the protein waffle is a certified hall-of-famer in the pantheon of sweet treats.

 The English word for the crispy batter cakes comes from the Middle Dutch for honeycomb, hence the grid-like shape, as waffles first took off in these Medieval times with Belgian master painter Pieter Bruegel even sketching a few waffle irons into his masterpieces.

 Instagram is now home to any modern drool-inducing pieces of waffle art, a number of which you’ll find on the feed of personal trainer and master waffle maker Shannon Gibbons.
 A fan of adding vegan protein powder for added muscle fuel, Gibbons shares her top protein waffles tips with us, including some tricks for making your batter plant-based.
 Plus we’ve included two tasty recipes for you to try at home.

 How Do You Make Waffles Vegan?

 To make waffles plant-based you have to substitute the usual dairy and eggs in a recipe for plant-based options.
 To replace egg I use the “flax egg” option; 1 tablespoon grounded flaxseed added to 3 tablespoons water.
 Mix up the two and let it sit for a couple of minutes for it to thicken up and turn into a gooey, egg-like mixture.